 We will use the net proceeds from this offering to repay indebtedness outstanding under our revolving credit facility.
-We incurred or will incur indebtedness under our revolving credit facility to fund capital expenditures, purchase the compression units currently leased from Caterpillar Financial Services Corporation, terminate interest rate swaps related to our revolving credit facility and for working capital needs.
-The revolving credit facility bears interest at our election at a rate of prime or 300 to 375 basis points above LIBOR, depending on our leverage ratio, and matures in October 2015.
-At March 31, 2011, the interest rate on amounts borrowed under the revolving credit facility was 3.76%.
+We will incur indebtedness under our revolving credit facility to fund capital expenditures, terminate interest rate swaps related to our revolving credit facility and for working capital needs.
+We have incurred indebtedness from time to time under our revolving credit facility to fund capital expenditures and for working capital purposes and on December 15, 2011 we used borrowings under the facility to purchase the compression units previously leased from Caterpillar.
+On November 16, 2011, we amended our revolving credit facility, which increased the overall commitments under the facility from \$400 million to \$500 million and reduced our applicable margin for LIBOR loans from a range of 300 to 375 basis points above LIBOR to a range of 200 to 275 basis points above LIBOR, depending on our leverage ratio.
+At December 31, 2011, the interest rate on amounts borrowed under the revolving credit facility was 3.02%.